Nicaragua's Ortega holds crisis talks with opposition after unrest - Journal du Cameroun

 – Concessions –

 Ortega had accepted the notion of talks in the early days of the crackdown, but they were delayed for weeks.
-The Church deemed he had not fulfilled conditions in which they could be held.

-Among those conditions was that a regional human rights group be allowed to visit to investigate reports of widespread police brutality.
-Ortega’s administration finally acceded to that requirement.
+The Church deemed he had not fulfilled conditions under which they could be held — among them that a regional human rights group be allowed to visit.

 Ortega made a series of other previous concessions after sharp domestic and international criticism over the use of security forces to put down the protests, and curbs on independent media to report them.